ethersphere/bee-js/README.md

 ### Test

-The tests run in both context: node and jsdom with Jest.
+The tests run in both context: node and dom with Jest.

 To run the test, you need to have a Bee cluster running locally.
 To create a cluster, please consult the readme of [@ethersphere/bee-local](https://github.com/ethersphere/bee-local).

-By defaul tests are run against local bee node 0 - `http://bee-0.localhost`.
+By default, tests are run against local bee node 0 - `http://bee-0.localhost`.
 You can change it by setting environment variable `BEE_URL`.

 In Visual Studio environment, the tests have been set up to run against your local bee node on `http://localhost:1633` To run Jest tests, choose the `vscode-jest-tests` CI job under the Run tab.